Understanding The Flea Life Cycle

-Understanding the flea life cycle is the first step to make sure fleas will be gone permanently If you don’t focus on all of the fleas life cycle stages, when treating your home and pets, you will most likely see the problem come back, most likely worse than before!
+is the first step to make sure fleas will be gone permanently.
+If you don’t focus on all of the fleas life cycle stages, when treating your home and pets, you will most likely see the problem come back, usually worse than before.

 Fleas have 4 stages in their life cycle: